markcowl/azure-powershell/src/Accounts/Accounts/help/Get-AzProfile.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
+Shows changes that would occur if the cmdlet were executed, without making any of these changes.
-The cmdlet is not run.

 ```yaml
 Type: SwitchParameter